-I confess – despite an acute awareness of the potential dangers of hot tubs and other similar spa facilities combined with a long held professional belief that caution is the order of the day – I’m continually drawn to the idea of embracing what seems to be a great environment for relaxation.
+I confess – despite an acute awareness of the potential dangers of hot tubs and other similar spa facilities combined with a long-held professional belief that caution is the order of the day – I’m continually drawn to the idea of embracing what seems to be a great environment for relaxation.

-The message of the water hygiene professional however, is rather more mundane, one of cleaning routines and maintenance tasks, disinfection and, God forbid, record keeping.
+However, the message of the water hygiene professional however, is rather more mundane, one of cleaning routines and maintenance tasks, disinfection and, God forbid, record keeping.
 This is perhaps a clue to the imbalance in the ever increasing installation and use of ‘hot tubs’ and the potential for irregular or ad hoc implementation of maintenance regimes.

 These days a hot tub tends to be more than a wooden-staved barrel filled with warm water and colloquially the term hot tub is now commonly used to describe a variety of ‘jetted baths’.